Diego Garcia: 21st century

 In June 2020, a Mauritian official offered to allow the United States to retain its military base on the island if Mauritius succeeded in regaining sovereignty over the Chagos archipelago.

 Chagos Marine Protected Area

 On 1 April 2010, the Chagos Marine Protected Area (MPA) was declared to cover the waters around the Chagos Archipelago.
 However, Mauritius objected, stating this was contrary to its legal rights, and on 18 March 2015, in light of the Mauritius v.
 United Kingdom case, the Permanent Court of Arbitration ruled that the Chagos Marine Protected Area was illegal under the United Nations Convention on the Law of the Sea as Mauritius had legally binding rights to fish in the waters surrounding the Chagos Archipelago, to an eventual return of the Chagos Archipelago, and to the preservation of any minerals or oil discovered in or near the Chagos Archipelago prior to its return.

+Transfer to Mauritius

+On 3 October 2024, the UK prime minister Keir Starmer announced in a statement with the Mauritian prime minister Pravind Jugnauth that the UK will hand over the Chagos islands to Mauritius.
+The joint base on the island will stay, with the UK initially taking a 99-year lease of the base from Mauritius.
+Mauritius will be allowed to begin resettlement on the Chagos Archipelago, but not on Diego Garcia due to the sensitive nature of the base.
+US president Joe Biden welcomed the agreement, saying that it was a "clear demonstration that through diplomacy and partnership, countries can overcome long-standing historical challenges to reach peaceful and mutually beneficial outcomes".
+The deal was put on hold following the 2024 United States presidential election to allow consideration from the new incoming administration.
+On 1 April 2025, the new administration approved letting treaty negotiations continue.

+On 22 May 2025, Starmer signed a formal agreement on the transfer of sovereignty of the Chagos Islands to Mauritius.
+Under the terms of the deal, the strategic atoll of Diego Garcia and its surrounding 24 mi buffer zone are immediately leased back to the UK.
+This arrangement permits the continued operation of the joint UK/US base on the island for the next 99 years, with an additional 40-year extension and a subsequent right of first refusal.

+In June 2025, according to the British Conservatives, the restitution agreement will cost the British taxpayer more than the agreement to return the Chagos Archipelago to Mauritius was expected to.

 Inhabitants

 Diego Garcia had no permanent inhabitants when discovered by the Spanish explorer Diego García de Moguer in the 16th century, then in the service of Portugal, and this remained the case until it was settled as a French colony in 1793.